Previous slide

 We’ll work with you to create a custom plan that fits your budget and style, and we’ll handle all the details from start to finish.
 So whether you’re looking for a new vanity or a complete overhaul, we can help.
 Give us a call today to get started.

-Pacoima is bordered by the Los Angeles districts of Mission Hills upon the west, Arleta upon the south, Sun Valley upon the southeast, Lake View Terrace on the northeast, and by the city of San Fernando on the north.
+Pacoima is bordered by the Los Angeles districts of Mission Hills upon the west, Arleta upon the south, Sun Valley on the southeast, Lake View Terrace upon the northeast, and by the city of San Fernando on the north.

 It covers an area of 7.14 sq mi (18.5 km).